Esther 6

 Notes

-Haman's inner thought is the chapter's most ironic moment: לְמִי יַחְפֹּץ הַמֶּלֶךְ לַעֲשׂוֹת יְקָר יוֹתֵר מִמֶּנִּי ("Whom would the king delight to honor more than me?").
-His narcissism is so complete that the possibility of another honoree never enters his mind.
+Haman's inner thought sharpens the irony: לְמִי יַחְפֹּץ הַמֶּלֶךְ לַעֲשׂוֹת יְקָר יוֹתֵר מִמֶּנִּי ("Whom would the king delight to honor more than me?").
+His narcissism is complete; the possibility of another honoree never enters his mind.
 The adverb יוֹתֵר ("more") reveals that Haman does not merely think he will be honored -- he believes there is no one the king could honor more.

-The honors Haman proposes are extraordinary and reveal how high his ambitions reach.
+The honors Haman proposes reveal the reach of his ambition.
 He asks for לְבוּשׁ מַלְכוּת אֲשֶׁר לָבַשׁ בּוֹ הַמֶּלֶךְ ("a royal robe that the king has worn") -- not just any fine garment, but the king's own clothing.
 In the ancient Near East, wearing the king's garments symbolized sharing in the king's authority and identity.
 Similarly, riding the king's horse with a royal crown on its head was a display of quasi-royal status.
-Haman is, in effect, designing a ceremony that would make him look like the king himself.
-The procession through the רְחוֹב הָעִיר ("the city square") with a herald proclaiming his honor would ensure maximum public visibility.
-Every element of Haman's proposal will shortly be turned against him.
+Haman is, in effect, designing a ceremony that would make him appear almost royal.
+The procession through the רְחוֹב הָעִיר ("the city square") with a herald proclaiming his honor would ensure public visibility.
+Every element of Haman's proposal will soon be turned against him.

 The King Commands Haman to Honor Mordecai (vv.
 10-11)